MLGlobalHealth/longi_viral_loads/README.md

 ZENODO_DIR="PATH-TO-DOWNLOADED-ZENODO-DATA"
 ```

 To run the code with the same settings as in our paper, we then run from the root directory of the repository the [`run_stan`](run_stan) executable.

 ```{sh}
 ./run_stan OUTDIR="$ZENODO_DIR/results" ROUND=19 MODELS="run-gp-prevl" LOCAL=TRUE
 ```

+Note that:
-Note that alternative output directories can be used, and the above can also be run as a bash script through `bash run_stan ...`.
+1. alternative output directories can be used, and the above can also be run as a bash script through `bash run_stan ...`.
+2. stan settings can be updated in the [`stan/binomial_gp_config.yml`](stan/binomial_gp_config.yml) file.

 Once all jobs are run, it is possible to run our postprocessing code, involving reproducibility of figures, tables and an `html` report summarising the runs.

 ```{sh}